dpavlin/sxmo-sms-ssh/README.md

 # install modified hooks from this repository

-It's simplest to just checkout this pepository into home directory on device.
+It's simplest to just checkout this repository into home directory on device.

 # sms hook